 - Blaming, shaming, and excluding the target from group activities

-- Damaging accusations undermine the targets abilities and confidence
+- Damaging accusations undermine the abilities and confidence of the target

 Recommendations for the target: Seek for help from mentor, HR and Management.